denverdevday/oct-2022/README.md

 Microsoft is a recurring sponsor for Denver Dev Day and has provided our venue space for nearly 6+ years.
 We're grateful for their continued sponsorship; find out more about our great venue in the event site details.

+### TODO

+Tell your manager it's time to sharpen the saw.
+Tell your manager when you get smarter the business gets better.
+Tell your manager October 21st (it's a Friday) is on your calendar and the whole development team is coming to Denver Dev Day.
+And, if you are working on neat technology that you could share with other developers in our developer community, step up – let this year be the year you submit a talk to Denver Dev Day.

 ## Speakers